DragunWF/DistractionTracker/Docs/DataStructure.md

   - **Description:** Indicates the total number of times the user got distracted
   - **Data Type:** `Integer`
 - `Distractions`
-  - **Description:** Contains a list of distractions that in a deep work session
+  - **Description:** Contains a list of distractions that were present in a deep work session
   - **Data Type:** `List<Distraction>`